 On the soccer field, Bukky was Oakton’s leading scorer in 2018 with 58 points (24 goals, 10 assists), which ranked him fourth in the nation in goals scored.
 The prodigious output led to being named to the 2018 United Soccer Coaches Junior College Men's Division I All-America Team, the National Junior College Athletic Association (NJCAA) All-Region IV Men’s Soccer Team, and the Illinois Skyway Conference All-Conference Men's Soccer First Team.

-Although playing soccer at the next level is his dream, his backup plan is something he is also gifted in—politics.
-He is currently majoring in political science and uses his people skills as an Oakton student ambassador and tour guide.
+Although playing soccer professionally is his ultimate dream, his backup plan is something he is also gifted in—politics.
+At Oakton, he studied political science and plans to major in the subject at UIC.
+He had the opportunity to practice his people skills as an Oakton student ambassador and tour guide.

 “Talking to new students and their families shows that my opinion matters and helps me with my public speaking,” he says about his job.
 “I love interacting with others and encouraging them to come to Oakton.
 I can relate to visiting students, especially international students.
 As an ambassador, I try to make everyone feel comfortable and tell them how good the education is here.”

-He appreciates the close relationship between students and faculty at Oakton and says his professors actively help him succeed.
+He appreciates the close relationship between students and faculty at Oakton and says his professors actively helped him succeed.